 1 3/4 cups

 large egg whites

 Canola oil (or another other neutral oil), for cooking

 Powdered sugar, maple syrup, butter, and whipped cream, for serving

-Combine flour, baking powder, baking soda, salt, brown sugar, and spices in a medium mixing bowl and whisk to combine.
+Place the flour, baking powder, baking soda, salt, brown sugar, and spices in a medium bowl and whisk to combine.

-Combine buttermilk, pumpkin puree, egg yolks, and vanilla in a blender and process until well combined.
-Fold the liquid mixture into the dry ingredients until almost combined, but with a few clumps of flour still remaining.
+Place the buttermilk, pumpkin purée, egg yolks, and vanilla in a blender and blend until smooth.
+Pour into the flour mixture and stir until almost combined, but with a few clumps of flour still remaining.
 Stir the reserved egg whites into the mixture until just combined.
-Allow the batter to rest for about 10 minutes while preheating the skillet.
+Set the batter aside to rest for about 10 minutes.
+Meanwhile, heat the skillet.

-Preheat a large cast iron skillet or griddle on medium-high heat and add about a tablespoon of canola oil.
-When the oil is very hot and shimmery, add 1/4 cup portions of batter to the pan, pressing it out with the bottom of the measuring cup to help it spread out a bit.
-Lower the heat to medium and cook until the bottoms are golden brown and a bit crispy, 1 to 2 minutes, then flip and continue cooking until done, 2 to 2 1/2 minutes more.
+Heat about a tablespoon of oil in a large cast iron skillet or griddle on medium-high heat until shimmering.
+Add 1/4 cup portions of batter to the pan, pressing it out with the bottom of the measuring cup to help it spread out a bit.
+Reduce the heat to medium and cook until the bottoms are golden brown and a bit crispy, 1 to 2 minutes.
+Flip the pancakes and continue cooking until set, 2 to 2 1/2 minutes more.
 (I like to do a small test pancake to adjust the temperature before cooking the remaining batter.)
 Re-heat the griddle before cooking additional batches of pancakes.

 Serve the pumpkin pie pancakes with a heavy dusting of powdered sugar, a drizzle of maple syrup, a slap of butter, and a pile of whipped cream.